AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture4.md

 *	Ebus – used in heating and solar appliances, 2 wire digital serial bus communication, master slave, length >100, 2400 baud symbol rate – speed.
 *	Canbus – mostly used in vehicles, multiplex electric wiring in automotives – to save copper, 50kbits/s ,1000m, multi master serial bus architecture, all nodes are connected to each other through 2 wire bus.
 Twisted pair wires.
 High config flexibility, most common bus structure for automotives.
 *	Modbus – serial communication protocol, use its own PLC, very flexible – easy to deploy, maintain, openly published, licence free, simple to measure temperature, used in SCADA systems. (ex: Smart grids).
 Master slave communication, versions – serial, Ethernet.
 Unique address.
-* X10 - What?: communication among electronic devices used for home automation.
+* X10 - communication among electronic devices used for home automation.
 Since 1975
 Speed: Slow, 0.75s to transmit a device address and a command.
 Throughput: 3000 bits per second.
 Latency: 60 Hz wave with a maximum delay of 100 microseconds.
 (TW523).